-The alien teen hissed, "Luckily for Sherman he's not armed—and he's too old for me to kill honorably."
+The alien teen hissed, "You're lucky you're not armed Sherman—and you're too old."
 Abruptly he reached down and grasped the man's neck, lifted him off the floor, and drove his back to the wall.

-Karin bit her lip, "Then let him GO!
+Karin bit her lip, "Let him GO!
 PLEASE!"

 Striker almost smirked, "I said I wouldn't KILL him—I never said I wouldn't HURT him."
-His scaled hand tightened around the General's neck, "Now Sherman— you ARE going to tell me WHAT is that?
-If this is a trick I'm going to rip your arms out of your body."
+His scaled hand tightened around the General's neck, "Now Sherman— you ARE going to tell me: WHAT is that?
+If this is a trick I'm going to rip the arms right out of your body."